-- 1. Any warranted part that is not scheduled for replacement as required maintenance in the written instructions supplied, is warranted for the warranty period stated above.
+- Any warranted part that is not scheduled for replacement as required maintenance in the written instructions supplied, is warranted for the warranty period stated above.
 If the part fails during the period of warranty coverage, the part will be repaired or replaced by MTD Consumer Group Inc according to subsection (4) below.
 Any such part repaired or replaced under warranty will be warranted for the remainder of the period. - 2.
 Any warranted part that is scheduled only for regular inspection in the written instructions supplied is warranted for the warranty period stated above.
 Any such part repaired or replaced under warranty will be warranted for the remaining warranty period. - 3.
-Any warranted part that is scheduled for replacement as required maintenance in the written instructions supplied is warranted for the period of time before the first scheduled replacement date for that part.
-If the part fails before the first scheduled replacement, the part will be repaired or replaced by MTD Consumer Group Inc according to subsection (4) below.
+Any warranted part that is scheduled for replacement as required maintenance in the written instructions supplied is warranted for the period of time before the first scheduled replacement, the part will be repaired or replaced by MTD Consumer Group Inc according to subsection (4) below.
 Any such part repaired or replaced under warranty will be warranted for the remainder of the period prior to the first scheduled replacement point for the part. - 4.
 Repair or replacement of any warranted part under the warranty provisions herein must be performed at a warranty station at no charge to the owner. - 5.
 Notwithstanding the provisions herein, warranty services or repairs will be provided at all of our distribution centers that are franchised to service the subject engines or equipment. - 6.
 The outdoor equipment engine owner will not be charged for diagnostic labor that is directly associated with diagnosis of a defective, emission-related warranted part, provided that such diagnostic work is performed at a warranty station. - 7.
 MTD Consumer Group Inc is liable for damages to other engine or equipment components proximately caused by a failure under warranty of any warranted part. - 8.
 Throughout the off-road engine and equipment warranty period stated above, MTD Consumer Group Inc will maintain a supply of warranted parts sufficient to meet the expected demand for such parts. - 9.
 Any replacement part may be used in the performance of any warranty maintenance or repairs and must be provided without charge to the owner.
 Such use will not reduce the warranty obligations of MTD Consumer Group Inc. - 10.
-Add-on or modified parts that are not exempted by the Air Resources Board may not be used.
-The use of any non-exempted add-on or modified parts by the ultimate purchaser will be grounds for disallowing a warranty claims.
+The use of any non-exempted add-on or modified parts by the ultimate purchaser will be grounds for disallowing a warranty claim.
 MTD Consumer Group Inc will not be liable to warrant failures of warranted parts caused by the use of a non-exempted add-on or modified part.